simonasbuj/chill_notes_app/README.md

 ```

-That's it, tt do be working with any of these:
+That's it, it do be working with any of these:
 ```bash
 npm run dev
 # or